-We often say that there is no “typical” day at Williams-Mystic.
-Indeed, one day our students may take in the crashing surf of the Pacific Northwest and the next be back on the Mystic River taking the Snapdragon, our 16 ft. sailboat, out for an afternoon sail.
-Maritime History may meet on the deck of a fishing schooner one day, while the Marine Policy class meets onboard a fishing trawler to examine by-catch and discuss timely issues in fisheries policy.
-Here are a few things a student may encounter in a weekday in Mystic.
+There is no “typical” day at Williams-Mystic.
+One day our students may take in the crashing surf of the Pacific Northwest and the following day be back on the Mystic River kayaking to take data for a science research project.
+History may meet on the deck of a fishing schooner one day, while the Policy class meets onboard a fishing trawler to examine by-catch and discuss timely issues in fisheries policy.
+While weekends are often free, here is what a typical weekday might look like.

-- 9:30-10:45 AM – Joint Oceanographic Processes and Marine Policy class on “Coastal Climate Hazards and Risk.”
+- 9:30-10:45 AM – Joint Oceanographic Processes and Policy class on “Coastal Climate Hazards and Risk.”

 - 10:50–11:10 AM – Coffee break at Mallory House!

-- 2:00 PM – Time for Skills: sail on the Mystic River, climb the main mast of the Charles W. Morgan, try your hand at blacksmithing, or learn a few sea chanteys.
+- Time for skills: sail on the Mystic River, try your hand at blacksmithing, or learn a few sea chanteys.

 - 5:00 PM – A game of Ultimate Frisbee, a walk into town, some leisure reading on your porch—or maybe tonight you’re on for dinner duty.